McCrone Research Institute is an Illinois not-for-profit corporation, located in Chicago, dedicated to teaching and research in applied microscopy.

 In 1948, Dr. McCrone started the series of annual international conferences on microscopy now known as Inter/Micro.
 This conference is held every year in Chicago and continues to be sponsored and hosted by McCrone Research Institute.

-During the 1960’s, Dr. McCrone invited the State Microscopical Society of Illinois (SMSI) into McRI, providing gratis clerical, secretarial and professional services in addition to a home and facilities for the storage of its collections.
-SMSI continues to utilize McRI lecture rooms and classrooms for its adult and young student groups, general meetings, and workshops.
+During the 1960’s, Dr. McCrone invited the State Microscopical Society of Illinois (SMSI) into McCrone, providing gratis clerical, secretarial and professional services in addition to a home and facilities for the storage of its collections.
+SMSI continues to utilize McCrone lecture rooms and classrooms for its adult and young student groups, general meetings, and workshops.
 SMSI holds its annual meeting and auction at Inter/Micro and presents awards to individuals who have made outstanding contributions to microscopy.

 Microscope Publications, a division of McCrone Research Institute, publishes many books for the light microscopist including the Monographs in the Microscope Series, Chamot and Mason’s Handbook of Chemical Microscopy, Winchell’s “Organic” and “Inorganic” handbooks on optical properties, the Asbestos Identification textbook, the Polarized Light Microscopy textbook, Fusion Methods, The Particle Atlas, and various others.